appsmithorg/appsmith/README.md

 </p>
 <br />

-<p>Appsmith is an open-source platform to build, deploy, and maintain internal apps.
+<p>Appsmith is an open-source platform to build, deploy, and mainta in internal apps.
 You can build anything from simple CRUD apps, admin panels, dashboards to custom business apps and complicated multi-step workflows.</p>

 <p align="center">
 <a href="https://discord.gg/rBTTVJp">